nikitakuchur/testpoint/README.md

 As you can see in the screenshot, there are a few differences between the two responses: the JSON object with `id` 42 has appeared, and the object with `id` 45 is no longer there.

-If you want to collect all the mismatched responses you can add the `--csv-report` flag when you run the command, specifying the name of the output CSV file:
+If you want to collect all the mismatched responses into a file, you can add the `--csv-report` flag when you run the command, specifying the name of the output CSV file:

 ```shell